-The psalmist is so convinced of God’s tender care and protection that he openly declares his allegiance to Him.
+Psalm 91:2 is the psalmist’s heartfelt gratitude to God for all His love, care, and protection over his life.
+The psalmist is so convinced of God’s tender care and protection that he declares openly, freely, and directly his allegiance to Him.

 “…out of the abundance of the heart the mouth speaketh” (Luke 6:45, KJV).

 What we tell ourselves has such a powerful influence on our lives that it becomes ingrained in who we are.
-Thus, our self-belief and self-talk shape and direct our lives.
-This was also the viewpoint of the apostle Paul, who said,
+Consequently, our self-talk shapes and directs our lives.
+Paul was expressing the same principle to his Roman Christian audience when he wrote:

 “For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation” (Rom.
 10:9-10, KJV).

-Affirming and declaring God’s truth with our lips strengthens our faith in Him, enhances our retention of God’s word, and inspires those who hear us to follow the Lord.
+Affirming and declaring God’s truth with our lips builds our faith in Him, improves our retention of God’s word, and inspires those who hear us to follow the Lord.
 This is the essence of personal evangelism: to affirm one’s faith in God and to encourage others to do the same.

-Having given the meaning of the phrase “I will say of the Lord,” we will now attempt to answer the question: what does the phrase “the Lord is my refuge and fortress” mean?
+Having established the meaning of the phrase “I will say of the Lord,” we will move on to examine the meaning of “refuge and fortress” in Psalm 91.

-In the heat of the war the defeated armies would seek refuge in “caves, and in thickets, and in rocks, and in high places, and in pits” (1 Samuel 13:6, KJV).
+In times of war, subdued soldiers would flee and seek refuge in “caves, and in thickets, and in rocks, and in high places, and in pits” (1 Samuel 13:6, KJV).

-The table below lists some other places in the Bible where God is portrayed as a refuge; however, it should be noted that this is not an exhaustive list.
+The table below lists some other places in the Bible where God is depicted as a refuge; however, this is not an exhaustive list.